AitorSoto/AitorSoto/ReadMe.md

 ## 🧠 Coding Know-How 🧠

-I'm a seasoned soldier in the Java army, a Spring Boot boffin, and a SQL samurai.
+I'm a seasoned soldier in the Java army, a Spring Boot boffin, and a SQL samurai 🥷.
 My code is clean, my comments are clear, and I refactor more often than a vain vampire checks the mirror.

 ## 🌱 Always Growing 🌱